 If your shape means that you definitely do need a specialist cossie, your choices are unfortunately limited.
 This is such a small market there are scarce few available in larger sizes in the UK.

-ASDA and Sainsbury’s have a couple of maternity options, although in Simply Be’s regular swimwear range (up to size 32) I found this babydoll-style tankini which would surely work for a lot of people.
-It might be worth keeping an eye on tankini options if you can’t find anything in the maternity swimwear.
+ASDA and Sainsbury’s have a couple of maternity options, although in Simply Be’s regular swimwear range (up to size 32) I found babydoll-style tankinis which would surely work for a lot of people.
+It might be worth keeping an eye on tankini options if you can’t find anything you like in maternity swimwear.

 - Speedo.co.uk claim to do plus-size, but for them, XXL is a size 18!
 Ha ha ha.